particle-iot/roadshow-workshop-2019/content/docs/ch2.md

 ![](./images/02/wb-quick-buttons.png)

+3. If this is your first time using Particle Workbench, you'll need to log in to your account.
+Open the command palette (CMD/CTRL + SHIFT + P) type/select the "Particle: Login" command, and follow the prompts to enter your username, password, and two-factor auth token (if you have two-factor authentication set-up).

 ### Configuring the workspace for your device

 1. Before you can flash code to your device, you need to configure the project with a device type, Device OS firmware version, and device name.
 Open the command palette and select the "Configure Project for Device" option.

 ![](./images/02/wb-cp-configure.png)

 2. Choose a Device OS version.
-For this lab, you should use 1.1.0 or newer.
+For this lab, you should use 1.4.0 or newer.

 ![](./images/02/wb-cp-deviceos.png)